 Sitting on the ground for hours every day and sleeping on a short, hard bed are the only difficulties of this lifestyle.
 The people I’m meeting and making friends with are lovely, and I am so grateful to be able to get to know them and for them to invite me inside their culture.

 Much of what Bedouins and the other people of the Middle East tell me and show me is private, so I keep it to myself.
 Before writing something that would be personal to someone, before showing their photograph or giving their real name, I get their permission.
 If they say no, I don’t do it.
 I only share with the world what people allow me to share.

-There are four posts so far about month one of my journey:
+There are three posts so far about month one of my journey: